Maps, Maps and more Maps

 The Cumberland Mountain State Park is very well known and there are plenty of road signs directing you to the park, which is about four miles south east of Crossville on Highway 127.
 We recommend parking by the park office.

-Storybook Paved Trail
+ADA Storybook (Byrd Lake) Paved Trail

 - Distance: 1.2 miles (round-trip)